 - If your luggage is lost or stolen, could you afford to replace the missing baggage or personal effects?

-If you answered yes to any of these questions, you should consider travel insurance.
-While trip cancellation insurance is not mandatory, some countries require proof that a traveler has travel medical insurance before allowing entry.
+There are many reasons why you should consider travel insurance.
+While trip cancellation coverage is not mandatory, some countries require proof that a traveler has travel medical coverage before allowing entry.
 Check out our blog post, "Is Travel Insurance Worth It?" for more information about travel insurance.

 How much does travel insurance cost?